Spinners/Spin.Swift/README.md

 self.uiSpin.emit(Event.startCounter)
 ```

-# How to use a Spin in a SwiftUI based app
+# Using Spin in a SwiftUI based app

 Because SwiftUI relies on the idea of a binding between a State in a View and takes care of the rendering, the way to connect the SwiftUI Spin is slightly different, and even simpler.
 3 Dedicated SwiftUI Spins are to your disposal: RxSwiftUISpin, ReactiveSwiftUISpin and CombineSwiftUISpin.